 Document.querySelector and behaves according to the CSS spec.
 However, it does not pierce shadow roots, which may be inconvenient when working with Shadow DOM and Web Components.
 For that reason,

 css engine pierces shadow roots.
-More specifically, every Descendant combinator pierces an arbitrary number of open shadow roots, including the implicit descendant combinator at the start of the selector.
+More specifically, any Descendant combinator or Child combinator pierces an arbitrary number of open shadow roots, including the implicit descendant combinator at the start of the selector.

 css engine first searches for elements in the light dom in the iteration order, and then recursively inside open shadow roots in the iteration order.
 It does not search inside closed shadow roots or iframes.

 <open mode shadow root> is not an html element, but rather a shadow root created with